Why I Finally Stopped Ignoring My 3 AM Bathroom Trips (And the Spreadsheet That Proved Me Wrong)

 Hardware vs. Software: A Practical Conclusion

 If I could go back and talk to my 55-year-old self, I’d tell him to stop being so stubborn.
 Ignoring a prostate issue is like ignoring a 'Check Engine' light on your dashboard—it doesn't go away just because you put a piece of tape over the bulb.
 You don't have to be a health enthusiast to take care of this; you just have to be practical about your own maintenance.
+I’m just an IT guy who got tired of being tired.

 The reality is that as we age, our systems need different support.
 Whether you prefer the straightforward reliability of something like Protoflow or you want the faster absorption of a liquid like ProstaVive, the goal is the same: getting back to a life where you don't know the exact time the sun rises every single day because you're always awake to see it.

 My spreadsheet is still running, and yes, my wife still rolls her eyes when she sees me logging my morning water intake.
-But I’m sleeping through the night now, and I’m not scouring the map for restrooms every time we leave the house.
+But I’m sleeping through the night now, and I’m not scouring the map for restrooms every time we leave the house in Tampa.
 In my book, that’s a successful deployment.
-If you're tired of the 3 AM wake-up calls, it might be time to look at your own logs and see what needs an upgrade.
+If you're tired of the 3 AM wake-up calls, it might be time to look at your own logs, talk to your doctor, and see what needs an upgrade.
+For me, sticking with Protoflow has been the most consistent way to keep the system running smoothly without the constant interruptions.

 Disclaimer: The information on this site is based on my personal experience and spreadsheet tracking for informational purposes only.
 I am not a doctor, and this is not medical advice.
 Always consult a qualified health professional before starting any new supplement or making changes to your health routine.